travi/dotfiles/README.md

 ## Purpose

 This repository contains most of my base configuration for unix-based machines, but is primarily focused on OSX.
 These files make it simple to configure a new machine from scratch as well as keep it up-to-date over time.

 ## Installation
 ### Prerequisites
 * `git` must be installed
-* `brew` must be installed on OSX

 ### Command
 ```